-Speaking of security, visitor management software adds an extra layer of protection to your event.
+Speaking of security, visitor management system software adds an extra layer of protection to your event.
 You can pre-register all confirmed attendees so all they’ll need to do is type in their name upon arrival.

 And if an unauthorized individual who is on your security watchlist attempts to sneak into the event, the visitor check-in system will flag them and send an alert to the appropriate personnel.

 Digital signage displays important event information such as schedules, announcements, and maps.

 They can either be static or interactive, and the content is 100 percent customizable.
 You can place digital signage outside each room to let attendees know which presentation is currently in session and what’s coming up next.

 You can also install digital displays in high-traffic areas to alert visitors of important changes.
 For example, if a workshop is in a new location or a speaker was delayed and now his session starts an hour later, you can easily communicate these updates.

 Wayfinding software is another way to make your event more welcoming, especially in a large, multi-story conference center.
 Wayfinding gives visitors an experience that’s similar to using Google Maps.
 They can determine their location, choose the most direct route to their destination and get step-by-step directions on how to get there.
 You can connect wayfinding software to digital kiosks or mobile apps, making it easy for visitors to find their way around.
 These technologies also reduce the number of times event personnel have to field the same questions.